How Color Psychology Affects Your Sales

 • Make sure your color looks appropriate.
 Studies have shown that people’s perception of a certain color depends on whether or not they think it appropriate in a given context.
 When creating a color scheme, you need to make sure it goes in line with your products or services.

 • Experiment with smart color combination.
 If you consider using several shades at once, you need to know the basics of how to mix colors.
-If you want to learn to combine colors like a pro, read our guide.
+If you want to learn to combine colors like a pro, read our how to choose colors for a website.
 Also, use the ZenBusiness logo maker to compose a neat color scheme for your emblem!

 Wrapping up